American Muslims on Trump's iftar: Thanks, but no thanks

 The Council on American-Islamic Relations plans to hold "NOT Trump's Iftar" event outside the White House as the main event is taking place inside.

-A White House spokesperson did not immediately respond to a request for comment about the criticism.
+A White House spokesperson declined to respond to a request for comment about the criticism.

 Obama took heat, too